Want to have a better online experience without advertisements and sneaky tracking codes that invade your privacy and monitor your activities?

 - Raspberry Pi 3B+ – Although any version of Raspberry Pi should work quite well for Pi Hole purposes.
 I recommend this Raspberry Pi 3B+ kit which comes with power adapter, case, and heat sinks.
 A kit is cheaper than getting the items separately.

 - Power Adapter – This is already included in the kit listed above.
+Don’t skimp on a power adapter.
+A bad one can ruin SD cards, among causing other problems.

 - Ethernet Cable – Although you can use Wifi, I strongly recommend a wired connection for reliability since all your network DNS requests will depend on this.